 – Will Smith

 Most of us yearn to finally find the one person that we could laugh, live and share our lives with till death do us part.
-Despite the fact that we have such strong desires for love, it remains ever so elusive to many.
+Despite the fact that we have such strong desires for love, it remains ever so elusive for many.
 As a result, we seem to spend countless time and effort seeking for that one person that we can sincerely call our better half.

 I know countless of my own friends, both male and female, have a laundry list of characteristics – be it physical attributes, personality or material wealth that a certain person has to meet in order for us to even give them the fighting chance of being our life partner.

-Though I’m all for having standards, in fact, I think it’s wonderful when one believes they’re worthy and know exactly what he/ she wants, but it’s crucial to accept that the person who is right for us may not meet our impossible standards.
+Though I’m all for having standards, in fact, I think it’s wonderful when one believes they’re worthy and know exactly what they want, but it’s crucial to accept that the person who is right for us may not meet our impossible standards.

 We dream and pray for the day our soul mates come into our lives, we actively search for them in bars, parties, online and even ask friends to set us up with those in their network that fit into our list of near perfection.

 Love always comes when it was the furthest thing from my mind and certainly when I least expected it.
 In the past, I’ve chocked it up as happy coincidences, but a couple of years ago, I came across this wonderful quote that goes along the line of “Instead of praying for the right person, become the right person”, this was an aha! moment for me.

 I noticed that when I am making the most out of my life, embracing and being grateful for what I already have, instead of dwelling on the things I didn’t have, love effortlessly entered my life.
 This is because when we are happy and feeling fulfilled, we are being our most attractive selves.

-Live everyday with the intention of becoming the best possible you because perhaps that right person is just around the corner, ready to be mesmerized by you and your beautiful life and when that happens, it’s just a matter of time that he/ she becomes a wonderful part of it.
+Live everyday with the intention of becoming the best possible you because perhaps that right person is just around the corner, ready to be mesmerized by you & your beautiful life.
+And when that happens, it’s just a matter of time that they become a wonderful part of it…